 Commission Factsheet(PDF, 210KB)

-Teaira Collins is a founder and food equity ambassador on the board of directors of the Pittsburgh Food Policy Counil, the owner and founder of Lion of Judah Enterprises, an elected board member of Pittsburghers for Public Transit and since 2023, a Commissioner, too.
+Teaira Collins is a founder and food equity ambassador on the board of directors of the Pittsburgh Food Policy Council, the owner and founder of Lion of Judah Enterprises, an elected board member of Pittsburghers for Public Transit and since 2023, a Commissioner, too.

 Genevieve Rosselot has been serving as a commissioner since 2023.
 She is a lifelong Pittsburgher who has lived on all sides of the city and currently resides in the North Side.
 We are the home of Mister Rogers neighborhood but we know from recent studies that not all of our neighbors are thriving.
 It's an honor to play a small part protecting human rights and advancing equity in the City.